 Following on from the Pre-Level 1, the DSC1 course is also BASC-approved.
 It comprises a three-day course, run in a friendly and relaxed environment at Charlton Village Hall, approximately 3 miles from the Range.
 Paul is noted for his no-nonsense approach and renowned for providing some light-hearted banter, that all combine to make the learning experience more enjoyable.
 The shooting test takes place on our own Range in small groups, enabling candidates to relax and shoot more accurately.
 An estate rifle and ammunition can be provided for those that require it, as well as recommendations on local hotels.
 Lunch can also be arranged.
 To see the venue & classroom please click here.

 Cost - £300.00, 3 days.
 Includes the training manual, revision notes and DVD covering deer ecology and recognition.

 Deposit of £150 required, with the balance due a month before the course.

 Those that require the use of the estate rifle will also be charged for the ammunition used for their shooting test on the day, (min 9 rounds, max 27 rounds) at £1 per round.
 Rifle hire is FOC.

 Next scheduled dates:

-August 18th-20th - fully booked, contact us for cancellation places.
+August 18th-20th 2018 - fully booked, cancellation places are no longer available.